typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 So in this code, we cannot reverse `MyList[A]` down to `MyCons[A]`.
-But we *can* get `MyList[L]`, where `L` is an otherwise mysterious subtype of `A`. `L` is the “GADT skolem”, similar to `?A1` in the above compiler error.
+But we *can* get `MyList[L]`, where `L` is an otherwise mysterious subtype of `A`. `L` is the GADT skolem, similar to `?A1` in the above compiler error.
 The difference is that this code compiles.

 ```scala
 def drop1[A](as: MyList[A]): MyList[A] =